How to create your own Pickup & Delivery app

 You will also have full access to our support team, a detailed online help guide and video tutorials to help you along the way.

-Step 3: Add your products
+Step 3: Add your products to your Delivery app

 - Add products manually: from the back office, in the menu Products > Add. you can then enter all the info needed (title, description, pricing, variants, etc)